-The implementation of management systems such as ISO 14001 and ISO 45001 for EHS, and ISO 9001 for Quality, has greatly improved the regulatory monitoring process in many companies.
+The implementation of management systems such as ISO 14001, ISO 45001 for EHS, and ISO 9001 for Quality, has greatly improved the regulatory compliance monitoring process in many companies.
 These standards require companies to always monitor regulatory changes in terms of occupational health and safety and the environment for EHS on one hand and Quality procedures on the other.

 Finally, to have efficient regulatory monitoring over time, as with many procedures, this process must be constantly reviewed and updated if necessary.
 This step is important in the continuous improvement approach, which is also achieved by monitoring the process and self-assessment.